Skip to main content

 4. Enter the verification code and click the Verify button.

 First read the manual 'creating an account in Solvio' on this page on our website.
 Check out the frequently asked questions on the Solvio website or the answer to your question is listed here.
 If you cannot find the answer, please contact the Solvio helpdesk: 050 210 02 55.
 The helpdesk is available from Monday to Friday from 08.00:18.00 to XNUMX:XNUMX.
-Solvio employees cannot help you with substantive questions, they do not have access to your file.
-In that case, please contact the C-support secretariat: 0734400440.
-The secretariat can be reached from Monday to Thursday from 09.00:17.00 to 09.00:13.00 and Friday from XNUMX:XNUMX to XNUMX:XNUMX.
+Solvio staff cannot assist you with substantive questions; they do not have access to your file.
+In that case, please contact the C-support secretariat at 0734400440.
+The secretariat is available Monday through Thursday. from 9:00 AM to 12:30 PM and from 1:30 PM to 4:30 PM and on Friday from 9:00 AM to 12:30 PM

 Contact your aftercare advisor to send a new link.
 Do you no longer have the telephone number of your aftercare advisor?
-Then call (during working days) the secretariat at 073 4400 440, they will connect you.
+Then call (during working days) the secretariat at Phone: 073 4400 440 , they will connect you.

 Personal overview questionnaire